bor0/gidti/manuscript/chapter4.md

 Which is a way of Idris telling us that our types do not match and that it cannot verify the "proof" provided.

 In this example we've implemented a dependent type that puts the length of the list at the type level.
-In other programming languages that do not support dependent types, this is usually checked at the code level (run-time), and compile-time checks are not able to verify this.
+In other programming languages that do not support dependent types, this is usually checked at the code level (run-time) and compile-time checks are not able to verify this.

 X> ### Exercise 17
 X>